Anticipating the XRISM search for the decay of resonantly produced sterile neutrino dark matter: Resonantly produced sterile neutrino dark matter

 \subsection{Introducing three extra neutrinos}

 The original motivation for sterile neutrinos comes from observations of two unexplained phenomena in neutrino physics: the absence of right-handed neutrinos and neutrino oscillations.
 First, neutrinos are the only standard model fermion that have only ever been observed to have left-handed chirality, therefore it is reasonable to posit the existence a counterpart right-handed chirality neutrino to match the rest of the standard model.
-This particle is known as a `sterile' neutrino because its right-handed chirality suppresses its coupling to the weak force, as compared to the left-handed `active' neutrino of the standard model.
+This particle is known as a `sterile' neutrino because its right-handed chirality suppresses its coupling to the weak force, as compared to the left-handed `active' neutrino of the standard model, at least in the case where neutrinos are Dirac particles.
+The picture becomes more complex in the presence of Majorana masses; see \citet{Adhikari17} for a discussion.
 Such a neutrino would then be expected to explain the observation of neutrino flavour oscillations.
 These oscillations can only occur if the neutrinos have mass, whereas the standard model of particle physics assumes that neutrinos are strictly massless.
 Sterile neutrinos may then endow standard model neutrinos with mass through processes such as the seesaw mechanism.
-Under this condition the masses of the sterile neutrinos are unconstrained, and models have been proposed in which the mass could be as large as a TeV \citep{Humbert15} or as small as an eV, the latter of which is known as a `light sterile neutrino' and has been proposed to explain several neutrino experiment anomalies \citep{Athanassopoulos96,Mention11}.
+Under this condition the masses of the sterile neutrinos are unconstrained, and models have been proposed in which the mass could be as large as a TeV \citep{Humbert15} or as small as an eV, the latter of which is known as a `light sterile neutrino' and has been proposed to explain several neutrino experiment anomalies \citep{Athanassopoulos96,Mention11}; see also \citep{deGouvea05} for a more phenomenological discussion of mass generation.

-One specific model of note is the neutrino minimal standard model, the $\nu$MSM, which adds exactly three sterile neutrinos to the standard model \citep{Asaka05,Boyarsky09a}.
+One specific model of note is the $\nu$MSM, which adds exactly three sterile neutrinos to the standard model \citep{Asaka05,Boyarsky09a}.
 Under this model, two of the sterile neutrinos are responsible for facilitating neutrino oscillations.
-These two particles have short lifetimes and are almost degenerate in mass, and are much more massive that the third sterile neutrino, in a manner that reflects the mass differences of the active neutrino mass eigenstates.
+These two particles have short lifetimes and are almost degenerate in mass, and are much more massive that the third sterile neutrino, in a manner that reflects the mass differences of the active neutrino mass eigenstates; see \citet{Abazajian17} for a review of alternative mass generation mechanisms.